raulnq/articles/cl41hch5g0065tmnvfenc03nh.md

 ENTRYPOINT ["dotnet", "nuke-sandbox-app.dll"]
 ```

-Add the following namespaces to get access to all `docker` commands:
+Add the following namespaces to access all `docker` commands:

 ```csharp
 using static Nuke.Common.Tools.Docker.DockerTasks;
 using Nuke.Common.Tools.Docker;
 ```

-Add a variable to contain the Docker image repository used in the project:
+Add a variable to store the Docker image repository used in the project:

 ```csharp
 private readonly string Repository = "raulnq/nuke-sandbox-app";
 ```

-And as the last step, add the target:
+And for the final step, add the target:

 ```csharp
 Target BuildImage => _ => _